Husky Stadium: History

 In 1987, 13,000 seats were added with the construction of the north grandstand.
 Similar to the south stand, this structure included a cantilevered steel roof covering a portion of the lower seats.
 The project made headlines on February 25, 1987, when the grandstand collapsed during construction as a result of miscommunication between the workers and the contractor, which led to the premature removal during the intended replacement of several support cables.
 Although there were no casualties, property damage ranged from $500,000 to $1 million and resulted in setbacks; however, the stadium addition was completed in time for the start of the 1987 Husky football season.

 Husky Stadium was a primary venue for the 1990 Goodwill Games, where the crowd saw an address by former President Ronald Reagan, as well as an address by Arnold Schwarzenegger, and a performance by the Moody Blues & Gorky Park.
 The stadium hosted the opening and closing ceremonies, as well as the track & field competition.

 Husky Stadium was the temporary home of the Seattle Seahawks for five games (two preseason and three regular season) in 1994 while the Kingdome was temporarily closed for repairs to its damaged roof.
+The Seahawks replaced the playing surface and made other improvements to Husky stadium in preparation for its tenure as an NFL venue.
+A larger scoreboard debuted in 1998, with a 23 × 42 ft "HuskyTron" video screen.
+Improved lighting for television, including corner lights, was added in 1999, and official NFL goalposts (optic yellow, 40 ft in height) were installed in 2000.
 After the demolition of the Kingdome in March 2000, the Seahawks played at Husky Stadium for the 2000 and 2001 seasons before moving into Seahawks Stadium (now Lumen Field) in 2002.